 Storage Instructions

-Store the butter in the refrigerator according to the expiration date on the butter you used, or store it for even longer in the freezer.
+Store the butter in an airtight container like a sealed mason jar in the refrigerator according to the expiration date on the butter you used.

 If you are storing the butter in the fridge or freezer, never use the microwave to soften or thaw the butter, as it could destroy the cannabinoids and ruin the final product.